Agawam school district open to state’s plan to resume in-person learning full time in April

 In a couple months, the state wants to see that again, starting with the elementary schools.

-The Agawam school district is still doing hybrid learning, but kindergarteners and first graders are in the classroom four days a week now, along with the high school.
-Mayor Bill Sapelli would also like to get students back in the classroom full time by April, but case numbers would have to continue to decline and ideally teachers could get vaccinated by then.
+The Agawam school district is still doing hybrid learning, but kindergartners and first graders are in the classroom four days a week now, along with the high school.
+Mayor Bill Sapelli would also like to get students back in the classroom full time by April, but case numbers would have to continue to decline, and ideally, teachers could get vaccinated by then.

 But the Massachusetts Teachers Association is strongly against the state’s plan to fully reopen schools.
 Their president pointed out that the CDC still recommends 6 feet of distancing at schools, even though the state is now saying three feet is sufficient.